nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The following sequence diagram shows how the `find` command works.
+The exact command has been omitted in the diagram, instead replaced with "..." for readibility.

 ![FindSequenceDiagram](images/FindSequenceDiagram.png)